 The Time it Takes to Dry

 As mentioned before, it can take an adhesive sealer anywhere from 2-48 hours to completely dry, or cure as it’s sometimes called.
 You should consider your use of the tent seam sealer.
 Are you using it as a preventative measure before your camping trip?
 If so, you can probably use one that takes any length of time since you can prepare beforehand.
 Are you using it for emergency leaks in the middle of your camping trip?
 You’ll probably want a fast-drying sealer that won’t take too much time or maintenance.

 Keep in mind that with fast-drying adhesives, you’ll probably be giving up something in the way of quality.
 This doesn’t mean they won’t work well; it just means they may not work as long as others.

 The Outside Temperature

 If you’re preparing your tent before your trip, you’ll have some flexibility in what temperatures you’re sealing your seams in.
 Some sealers require specific temperatures to cure, so this is more of a concern when you’re out camping, and you need a quick fix.
 For example, you don’t want a sealer that requires room temperature to cure if you’re camping in a snow environment.
 The temperature that you’ll be using your sealer in can be the difference between using a sealant tape versus an adhesive.

 Don’t let the cost of sealers sway your judgment too much.
 You may be tempted to get something cheap to save money or get the most expensive sealer because you think it’s the best.
-However, neither of these are good ideas.
+However, neither of these is a good idea.
 This is because the cost of sealers varies based on more than just quality.
 It could be due to size, color, the material used, brand name, and much more.
-We understand if you’re trying to stay within a specific budget, but water repellant sealants are usually inexpensive anyway, so try not to let price be a factor in your selection.
+We understand if you’re trying to stay within a specific budget, but water-repellent sealants are usually inexpensive anyway, so try not to let price be a factor in your selection.